xxm3/decoder-alpha/TESTING.md

  - Test enbaling and disabling the Magic eden package.
  - Select the wallet watch channel after selecting channel it should send message to that channel and you can able to see the success popup.
  [Image_url](https://screenrec.com/share/CYXQ4i5g9m)
+- TODO: above needs major revisions.
+Doesn't explain how to do things with the wallet watch (which Prof Decoder already wrote elsewhere).
+This is SUPPOSED To explain how to test the tomorrows-mints.